Thanks to PurseMonger and her amazing Beta reader skills!

-"I forgot that the Water Tribes' weather could be unpredictable at times," he said coolly.
+"I forgot that the Water Tribes' weather could be unpredictable at times," he said amicably.

 Sokka laughed as he once more clapped Zuko's back.
 The crowd murmured at the comfortable friendship between their future chief and the young Fire Lord.
-Aang just smiled and said a quick greeting, but made no move to approach the firebender, causing Zuko to frown.
+Aang just smiled and said a quick greeting, but made no move to approach the firebender, causing Zuko to frown, though he understood.

 "Chief Hakoda," Zuko said as he noticed the man's stare, "this is my mother, Lady Ursa."